What to Know About the Eta Aquarid Meteor Shower

 For those who can't a good view in person, a live stream will be available on Slooh.com for members.

-What are are the Eta Aquairds?
+What are are the Eta Aquarids?

 The Eta Aquarids are pieces of debris from Halley's Comet, which is only visible from Earth every 76 years, according to NASA.
 Debris from Halley's comet also creates the Orionid meteor shower in October.
 The Eta Aquarid meteor shower was first suspected around 1868 and confirmed in 1900, according to NASA.